jaylong255/terraform-modules/docs/pull_request_template.md

 Hellur.
 Welcome to opening a pull request, yo.
 Thank you for contributing! (probably) Review the checklist and do as commanded.
-If you have questions ask the [code owners](https://github.com/jaylong255/terraform-modules/blob/master/.github/CODEOWNERS) Shout-out to Ferris at Urban Dynamics for this tempalate format.
+If you have questions ask the [code owners](https://github.com/jaylong255/terraform-modules/blob/master/.github/CODEOWNERS) Shout-out to Ferris at Urban Dynamics for this template format.
 I totally ripped this from one of his.

 ### About PR reviews